-The Aerial Photo 1999 Color Infrared 1-meter DOQQ data represents are traditional film based aerial photos taken from planes that were scanned and geo-referenced.
+The Aerial Photo 1999 Color Infrared 1-meter imagery originated from aerial photos captured from planes using large format film-based cameras.
+The photos were printed at high resolution, scanned and geo-referenced.
 The geo-referencing process included compensation for sensor orientation and ground elevation.
 The resulting images are Digital Orthophoto Quarter Quads (DOQQs).

 According the USGS: